RainerHeintzmann/PointSpreadFunctions.jl/README.md

 models for calculation (`PSFs.MethodSincR`, `PSFs.MethodPropagate`, `PSFs.MethodPropagateIterative`), some are faster and some more accurate.

 For detailed documentation, see the docs/dev (or docs/stable) link below.
+You may also find the file `PSFs_demo.ipnb` in the examples folder helpful.

 ## Installation
 To get the latest stable release of PSFs.jl type `]` in the Julia REPL: